Conductive homogeneity of compact metric spaces and construction of p-energy

-Another important exponent in this paper is $\s_{p, m}(u, v)$, which is called neighbor disparity exponent.
-Neighbor disparity exponent controls the difference between means of a function on two neighboring cells via th $p$-energy of the function.
+Another important constant in this paper is $\s_{p, m}(u, v)$, which is called the neighbor disparity constant.
+Neighbor disparity constant controls the difference between means of a function on two neighboring cells via the $p$-energy of the function.
 For $p = 2$, $\s_{2, m}$ was introduced in \cite{KusZ1} for the case of self-similar sets.

 \notation For $A \subseteq T_n$ and $f \in \ell(A)$, define

 \endnotation

 \definition For $p \ge 1$, $n \ge 1$, $m \ge 0$ and $(w, v) \in E_n^*$, define